Class DoublyLinkedList<E, R>

 Returns boolean

-The insert method returns a boolean value.
-It returns true if the insertion is successful, and false if the index is out of bounds.
+The addAt method returns a boolean value.
+It returns true if the element or node was successfully added at the specified index, and false if the index is out of bounds (less than 0 or greater than the size of the list).

 • Time Complexity: O(1) or O(n) Space Complexity: O(1)

-The addBefore function inserts a new value before an existing value or node in a doubly linked list.
+The addBefore function in TypeScript adds a new element or node before an existing element or node in a doubly linked list.

 Parameters

-The newValue parameter represents the value that you want to insert into the doubly linked list.
+The newElementOrNode parameter represents the element or node that you want to add before the existingElementOrNode in a doubly linked list.

 Returns boolean